-It's pretty impressive that Candace not only takes a day off from busting Phineas and Ferb, she successfully resists her normally-irresistible urge to bust her brothers.
+- It's pretty impressive that Candace not only takes a day off from busting Phineas and Ferb, she successfully resists her normally-irresistible urge to bust her brothers.
 Several times.
 Even when the flying saucer they built is still there at night, she does nothing about it and just goes back to bed.
 It's especially impressive considering all the episodes in the past where she's tried — and failed — to quit busting her brothers (like "Last Train to Bustville", "Hip Hip Parade", and "Perry the Actorpus").

-Though it's actually part of a movie Phineas and Ferb made, there's the alien army, complete with cameos of several previously-appearing characters.
+- Though it's actually part of a movie Phineas and Ferb made, there's the alien army, complete with cameos of several previously-appearing characters.

+- Platypus!Doof and Perry battle each other.
+They are continuously even matched, making it quite nail biting.
 Also surprising, as one might not expect Doof turning himself into a platypus alone to help much considering his opponent is not only a platypus but also a well-trained secret agent, and yet it does somehow make him more proficient in battle.

-Norm gets a big one when he has to take over for Doofenshmirtz and nearly beats Perry in the process, not to mention almost succeeding in conquering the Tri-State Area.
+- Norm gets a big one when he has to take over for Doofenshmirtz and nearly beats Perry in the process, not to mention almost succeeding in conquering the Tri-State Area.
 Behold.
 There's also the fact that it's implied Norm is the one who retrofits himself with all that new weaponry.

-The rematch where Perry returns the favor by using Phineas and Ferb's nanobots (which can transform into anything the user desires) deserves mention as well.
+- The rematch where Perry returns the favor by using Phineas and Ferb's nanobots (which can transform into anything the user desires) deserves mention as well.

 - Doofenshmirtz's ploy at the beginning of the episode (tricking Perry into thinking he had blundered and destroyed his own inator of the day) is actually surprisingly effective, and may well have succeeded if not for his own really bad luck.

-Carl gets a song for the first time, and not only is it awesome, it's a Villain Song to boot.
+- Carl gets a song for the first time, and not only is it awesome, it's a Villain Song to boot.

-Carl is shown to be the most scarily competent villain in the series.
+- Carl is shown to be the most scarily competent villain in the series.

-The entire fight between Perry, the agents, Candace, and Monogram and the robots.
+- The entire fight between Perry, the agents, Candace, and Monogram and the robots.

-Major Monogram showing he's more than just the head of OWCA: by punching/kicking/ripping apart evil robots by himself and tossing parts of them to Doofenshmirtz for use in construction.
+- Major Monogram showing he's more than just the head of OWCA: by punching/kicking/ripping apart evil robots by himself and tossing parts of them to Doofenshmirtz for use in construction.

 Robot Candace: You're busted.

-Phineas rescuing the others while dangling from a ledge, followed by Baljeet rescuing Buford with a nice Awesomeness by Analysis moment.
+- Phineas rescuing the others while dangling from a ledge, followed by Baljeet rescuing Buford with a nice Awesomeness by Analysis moment.

-Monogram revealing his private jet.
+- Monogram revealing his private jet.

-Buford pulling up the rest of a gang onto a ledge all by himself.
+- Buford pulling up the rest of a gang onto a ledge all by himself.

-Upon realizing that Earth is in immediate danger of colliding with another planet, Phineas and Ferb casually construct a giant spring to deflect the incoming planet, saving both worlds.
+- Upon realizing that Earth is in immediate danger of colliding with another planet, Phineas and Ferb casually construct a giant spring to deflect the incoming planet, saving both worlds.

-Phineas and Ferb's table tennis match.
-And it's not just an Overly-Long Gag, they were actually building up enough energy in the ping-pong ball to create a quantum vortex.
+- Phineas and Ferb's table tennis match.
+And it's not just an Overly Long Gag, they were actually building up enough energy in the ping-pong ball to create a quantum vortex.

-Doofenshmirtz: (paraphrased) Remember two seconds ago when you knocked the memory extraction helmet off my head?
-No?
-Well, I sure do!
+Doofenshmirtz: Remember two seconds ago when you foiled my latest plan?
+I do!